brewlinuxdistro/scratchArch-Spin/README.md

-scratchArch beta build
+scratchArch old builds

-This build is unstable and might not work as expected.
+These builds were released from a while ago and are not supported.
-This is mainly for testing purposes and is not a full release
+They do not recieve bug fixes, or any updates ever

 All rights go to the Arch linux team, Grub devs, and the linux devs.